Nenivar/c-breakout/readme.txt

 Base:
 This contains a success and failure function, much like yours in the wanderer game example.
 At one point I also used it for some shared utility functions, which became unneeded and removed.

+Grid:
+Contains a tilemap structure (with a 2D array) and methods to modify it.

 Number:
-I could have used a truetype font for
+2D arrays for each digit are stored and used to display numbers on a grid.
+I could have used a truetype font instead but this method is a bit easier.